-12.2.2.
+13.2.2.
 Expected results

-The substances used to determine the maximal drug stimulated transporter ATPase activities are strong activators of transporters.
+Sulfasalazine is a strong activator of the BCRP transporter.
 In activation studies compounds tested are not expected to give significantly higher activation even at the highest concentrations used, so results greater than 100% are not common.
 Some drugs are inhibitors (or, sometimes in smaller concentrations activators, while in larger concentrations inhibitors) of the baseline transporter activity.
-In this case the percent stimulation may turn into negative numbers.
-Further insight into the ATPase inhibitory effect of drugs can be gained by performing inhibition studies.
+In this case the percent stimulation turns into negative numbers.